-Minimising the risk of collisions with whales should be a regular part of planning a passage.
-The best way to reduce risk is to avoid areas with the most whales.
-If it is not possible to do this, then where possible plan to slow down in these areas.
-There is good scientific evidence that the risk to whales is substantially less from ships travelling at 10 knots compared to 15 knots or more.
+The best way to reduce the risk is to slow down and avoid areas with the most whales.
+The risk to whales is substantially lower from ships travelling at 10 knots compared to 15 knots or more.

-Vessels should approach and depart from the port of Auckland using the recommended route as outlined in the New Zealand Annual Notices to Mariners, Section 10: Shipping routes around the New Zealand coast.
+- Plan your voyage so that whenever possible you transit the Hauraki Gulf at 10 knots. - Approach and depart from the Port of Auckland using the recommended route as outlined in the New Zealand Annual Notices to Mariners, Section 10: Shipping routes around the New Zealand coast.

 Adherence to this routing will narrow the area of the Gulf transited by large vessels and so help reduce the risk of collision with a whale.